Cause of Middle Ear Infections

 Otitis media is caused by bacteria, a virus, or a fungus.
 Ear infections are common when a child has a cold or upper respiratory tract infection.

 Signs and Symptoms of Middle Ear Infections

 Signs and symptoms of a middle ear infection are:

 - Off balance

 Treatment of Middle Ear Infections

-Ear infections are often treated with an oral antibiotic for 10 days.
+Ear infections are often treated with an oral antibiotic.

 Some ear infections get better without antibiotics.
 If your child is over 2 years old, the doctor may ask you to watch for a few days and only start antibiotics if the signs and symptoms are getting worse.
 Over the counter medicines like acetaminophen or ibuprofen help with pain and fever.

 You doctor will refer to a specialist known as an ear, nose and throat (ENT) doctor, if your child’s ear infections are not going away with treatment or keep coming back.